-The Index is a subset of the FTSE Developed Europe Index and aimed to measure the performance of companies in developed countries in Europe as defined by the Index provider.

-As further detailed above, on an annual basis, the Index provider applied sustainable exclusionary criteria and weighted companies in order to reduce the exposure in the Index to companies with higher carbon emissions and fossil fuel reserves and to improve the exposure in the Index to comply with favourable FTSE Russell ESG ratings compared to that of the Parent Index.
-In addition, the UNGC exclusionary criteria were applied to the Index on a quarterly basis (i.e. on each rebalancing date).
+Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
+The Index is a subset of the FTSE Developed Index and aimed to measure the performance of companies in developed countries as defined by the Index provider.
+As further detailed above, on an annual basis, the Index provider applied sustainable exclusionary criteria and weights companies in order to reduce the exposure in the Index to companies with higher carbon emissions and fossil fuel reserves and to improve the exposure in the Index to comply with favourable FTSE Russell ESG ratings compared to that of the Parent Index.
+In addition, the United Nations Global Compact (UNGC) exclusionary criteria were applied to the Index on a quarterly basis (i.e. on each rebalancing date).